Type B Personality

 There are several problems with this scenario.
 First, the person who is in the weaker position should never negotiate in a relaxed atmosphere over a glass of alcohol.
 Second, the singer needed to listen more and talk less.
 In this case, there was no business reason to inform the talent scout that she wanted to concentrate on hip hop music.
 It turned out that there was a low demand for hip-hop singers at the time, so the talent scout chose not to accept the client.

-Almost all lawyers tell their witnesses that they should not volunteer information during a deposition or trial.
+Almost all lawyers tell their witnesses that they should not volunteer information during a deposition.
 This is because words convey information and information is power.
 By giving the other side information, they can choose to use or not to use that information.
 But, if you do not give them information, you take away their power not to use it.

 4. Loneliness.
 This is defined, by those who study this condition, as feeling lonely more than once per week.
 Solitary confinement must be particularly difficult on a B-type.